 If I do not choose to live elsewhere, does the university have housing for me and

 The university has 150 apartments for graduates and married students, located about

 I have lots of questions that aren’t in this FAQ.
 Where can I find answers?

 The links on our page for graduate students, especially the comprehensive Guide for Graduate Students, may be all you need.
-If you still have questions, send an e-mail message to Dr James Blythe, the Graduate Coordinator — he will be glad to help you.
+If you still have questions, send an e-mail message to Dr Daniel Unowsky, the Graduate Coordinator — he will be glad to help you.